-^{} Should a manuscript require more than eight hours of editing, it will be the student's responsibility to reimburse the department for the cost of additional editing at \$50/hour.
+^{}The department will cover up to eight hours of editing.
+Should a manuscript require more than eight hours, it will be the student's responsibility to reimburse the department for the cost of additional editing at a rate of \$50 per hour.

-In order for degrees to post at the appropriate posting date, students are responsible for submitting their degree applications to the Graduate Registrar's office according to the yearly timeline.
-Generally, degree applications for December postings are due in September, applications for May postings are due in November.
+^{} In order for degrees to post at the appropriate posting date, students are responsible for submitting their degree applications to the Graduate Registrar's office according to the yearly timeline.
+Generally, degree applications for December postings are due in September.
+Applications for May postings are due in November.